-The Ballance site was inspected on four occasions in each monitoring year under review, on 31 October and 19 December 2013, 2 May, 27 June, 10 October and 22 December 2014, and 1 May and 26 June 2015.
+The Company site was inspected on four occasions in the year under review.
 On each occasion site management was found to be good and the effluent management system, irrigation areas, and stormwater systems found to be working well.

-Figure 3 Irrigation areas 2.2.2 Discharge monitoring
+Figure 2 Irrigation areas

+2.2.2 Discharge monitoring